Js-Brecht/gatsby-plugin-ts-config/README.md

 });
 ```

-When using this plugin, it is preferable to keep the configuration files out of my project root, because
+When using this plugin, it is preferable to keep the configuration files out of your project root, because
 this helps avoid Gatsby node ownership conflicts.

 ```js